clusterbench/clusterbench/README.md

 [/clusterbench-granular/granular](http://localhost:8080/clusterbench-granular/granular)

 Stores serial number and data separately and are both directly put to `javax.servlet.http.HttpSession`.
-The byte array is never changed therefore this can be used to test effectivity of using granular session replication.
+The byte array is never changed therefore this can be used to test effectiveness of using granular session replication.

 Load Servlets